-(509) 787-8108 1004 F Street SW Quincy, WA 98848 Tasting: Summer Sat - Sun, 12pm to 5pm www.jonesofwashington.com
+(509) 787-8108 1004 F Street SW Quincy, WA 98848 Tasting: Summer Mon-Sat, 12pm-6pm, Sun 12pm-5pm www.jonesofwashington.com

 Jones of Washington is a family owned and operated winery that is committed to small-batch artisanal wines crafted with all the love and attention that people who are closely tied to the land can make.
 Take "S" NW Road to 9NW.
+Check the schedule for holiday hours.